-- Appropriateness and timeliness The rule set for generating alerts should be appropriate; dissonance with normal control practices (and/or decision support tools with a longer look-ahead time) should be avoided.
-False alerts and nuisance alerts should be reduced to a minimum. - Effectiveness The controller in charge may not notice or recognise the reason for an alert for the same reasons that left the conflict undetected.
-This should be addressed in HMI design. - Comprehensibility and performance monitoring The increasing complexity of STCA and the environment in which it is used should be addressed through appropriate initial and recurring training.
+- Appropriateness and timeliness The rule set for generating alerts should be appropriate; dissonance with normal control practices (and/or decision support tools with a longer look-ahead time) should be avoided. - Effectiveness The controller in charge may not notice or recognise the reason for an alert for the same reasons that left the conflict undetected.
+This should be addressed in HMI design. - Comprehensibility and performance monitoring The increasing complexity of STCA and the environment in which it is used should be addressed through appropriate training and competency assessment.
 Practices and controller perception of the effectiveness of STCA should be evaluated periodically and following changes to STCA.
 Lessons from particular situations or incidents in which STCA was involved should be shared through appropriate mechanisms.